starship/starship/docs/fr-FR/config/README.md

 ## Utilisation mémoire

-Le module `memory_usage` affiche la mémoire système actuelle et l'utilisation de swap.
+The `memory_usage` module shows current system memory and swap usage.

-Par défaut, l'utilisation du swap est affichée si le swap total du système n'est pas nul.
+By default the swap usage is displayed if the total system swap is non-zero.

 ::: tip

-Ce module est désactivé par défaut.
-Pour l'activer, configurez `disabled` sur `false` dans votre fichier de configuration.
+This module is disabled by default.
+To enable it, set `disabled` to `false` in your configuration file.

 :::